 - How to Create an Aviation SMS Audit Plan

 - How to Think Like an Aviation SMS Auditor

 - 9 Best Strategies for Aviation Safety Audit Preparation

 Aviation SMS audits are necessary to ensure the compliance and health of aviation SMS.
 Moreover, audits give valuable feedback to organizations concerning the integrity of their SMS implementation.
 Without this feedback, continuous improvement of the SMS would be either:

 - nonexistent as the SMS would wither and die on the vine.

 Clients May Demand Aviation SMS Audits for Contractual Purposes

 From a client's perspective, an aviation SMS audit offers some assurance that the service provider has a handle on their safety management processes.
 When a client neglects to audit an aviation service provider, they could be seen as implicitly accepting the additional risk to their business relationship.

-On the flip side of the coin, when an aviation service provider outsources safety critical activities to vendors, the service provider must ensure that the vendor has implemented an acceptable aviation SMS program.
+On the flip side of the coin, aviation service providers may outsource safety-critical activities to vendors.
+To manage risk, the service provider must ensure that their vendor has implemented an acceptable aviation SMS.